 Internet & Over-the-Air TV

-Another low-cost alternative to cable is to use a streaming service.
+Another low-cost alternative to cable is to use a subscription service.
 The following companies, while not traditional cable providers, do offer free or low-cost TV, movies, and/or cable channels.
 (Note that our list does not include options like Netflix, which offer a more curated selection rather than cable-equivalent.)
-Click each company name to find more information on its website.
-Note that you can sort the list by clicking the arrows at the top of any column.
+Select each company name to find more information on its website.
+Note that you can sort the list by selecting the arrows at the top of any column.

 Keep in mind that these options do require an internet connection, which (as noted above) will cost about $10 per month if you qualify for a low-income program.